Breaking News | Zulum writes NEMA on 800,000 IDPs in need of food

-Governor Babagana Zulum of Borno has appealed for urgent intervention by the National Emergency Management Agency (NEMA) on the plight of about 800,000 displaced people in need of food in areas affected by insurgency in the state.
+Governor Babagana Zulum of Borno State is seeking the urgent intervention of the National Emergency Management Agency (NEMA) in addressing the plight of about 800,000 displaced by the insurgency in the state.

-The information is in a statement by Malam Isa Gusau, the governor’s Speacial Adviser on Communications and Strategy, on Friday in Maiduguri.
+Zulum, during a visit to NEMA headquarters in Abuja on Thursday presented a letter to the Director General of the agency, retired AVM Muhammadu Alhaji Mohammed in which he drew attention to the critical needs of Internally Displaced Persons (IDPs) in 11 towns.

-Gusau stated that the governor made the appeal in a letter he presented during a visit to NEMA headquarters in Abuja on Thursday, where he informed the agency’s boss about the critical needs of Internally Displaced Persons (IDPs) in 11 towns.
+The towns are: Monguno, Bama, Damboa, Gwoza, Dikwa, Gamboru, Ngala, Damasak, Banki, Pulka and Gajiram.

-The governor’s aide noted that “Gov. Zulum in a letter, informed NEMA’s Director General, Retired AVM Muhammadu Alhaji Mohammed, that IDPs in Monguno, Bama, Damboa, Gwoza, Dikwa, Gamboru, Ngala, Damasak, Banki, Pulka and Gajiram need urgent access to food supplies.”
+The governor said the the IDPs are in urgent need of food supplies.

 He quoted the director general of NEMA as assuring the Borno governor of sustained support, and lauded the efforts of Zulum’s administration toward transforming the state through a well thought out development plan.